How to keep track of business expenses in 7 steps

 straight to your inbox

-Keeping track of business expenses is an important part of running any company.
-If you can track expenses accurately, you can produce more useful budgets and make better financial decisions.
+Tracking business expenses is an important aspect of managing any company.
+If you track expenses accurately and effectively, you produce more useful budgets and make better financial decisions.

-However, it’s easy to lose your handle on expense tracking when things get hectic, especially as a small business.
-As the volume of transactions increases, your staff may make mistakes and fall behind on posting activity.
+However, when things get hectic, especially as a small business, it’s easy to lose your handle on expense tracking.
+And, when the volume of transactions increases, the chances that your team can make mistakes or fall behind on posting activity also increases.

-In this article, we’ll explain how to keep track of your business expenses in seven steps, including:
+In this article, we explain how to keep track of your business expenses in seven steps, including:

 - Getting a business bank account and credit card